 One Ear Up!

-When Earl first came to us, I was tickled that most of the time, only one ear stood up.
+When Earl first came to us, I was tickled that only one ear stood up most of the time.
 It's so Earl.
-Yet, many visitors expressed some sort of concern that Earl's "other" ear might never stand up completely -- as if it was a defect of some sort.
+However, many visitors expressed some sort of concern that Earl's "other" ear might never stand up completely—as if it was a defect of some sort.
 I was worried that it would.
-It's not an uncommon trait among McNabs, the wonderful one-ear-up look -- and although Earl can bring both ears up on occasion, I prefer him with his quizzical one-ear expression.
+It's not an uncommon trait among McNabs, the wonderful one-ear-up look—and although Earl can bring both ears up on occasion, I prefer him with his quizzical one-ear expression.

 Earl's a happy dog.
 Nothing makes us smile quite like seeing him at his happiest, when he has a completely blissful grin on his face.
 His ears relax completely and almost disappear behind his head.

 Like the famous advertising dog of yore, the RCA dog Nipper, Earl tilts his head with interest and curiosity when we speak to him or amuse him with interesting sounds.
 Here, it isn't his ear movement as much as the tilt of his head that conveys his mood.

 Earl is, for the most part, a very patient dog.
 That doesn't keep him from expressing just ever-so-much impatience when he's waiting for his favorite event: playing ball.
 As soon as the chief ball-thrower asks him, "What do you think, Earl?," Earl tightens up all over, and his most alert ears come on.
 Within seconds, they become those somewhat impatient ears.
 Between throws, the impatient ears return in spades.
 Just throw the ball.
 Do it now.